EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_conditions.md

 ```

 ### pid_wait_quick_chain()
 `pid_wait_quick_chain()` is your fastest way of exiting.
 The code below is what happens internally.
 You will tell the robot to go 24 inches, internally X will get added to target, and `pid_wait_until()` will get called with the target YOU entered.
-While being the fastest way of exiting, this should be used with caution as it can lead to inconsistencies.
-Make sure your PID is well-tuned and do enough testing that you're confident your results are consistent.
+The code below is what happens for you internally.
 ```cpp
 chassis.pid_drive_set(27_in, 110);  // You really want to go 24in
 chassis.pid_wait_until(24);
 ```

+While being the fastest way of exiting, this should be used carefully to avoid inconsistencies.
+Make sure your PID is well-tuned and do enough testing that you're confident your results are consistent.

 ## Tuning
 Ultimately you're tuning for 2 functions; timers and when to start timing for `pid_wait()`, and how much to add to target for `pid_wait_quick_chain()`.